-“After an illness of four or five months’ duration, caused by an attack of paralysis” John died at his South Street home on Saturday, May 26th 1894.
+And after an illness of four or five months’ duration John died at his South Street home on Saturday, May 26th 1894.

 He was buried at Park Cemetery on the following Wednesday after a service at the Parish Church which was accompanied by vivid lightning and reverberating thunder.

 The Advertiser noted that “a force of constabulary, under Inspector Savoury, preserved order at the church gates, and elsewhere where the crowding may have caused inconvenience”.

 John’s second wife Mary recovered from her pneumonia of 1893 and died at 29 Gregory Street on January 9th, 1926.

 The photo above shows the Moss family graves.
 The monument, centre, is the stone of John Moss (1824-1894), his second wife Mary (1838-1926), and his daughters Mary Ann (1856-1901) and Ellen (1870-1933)

 The larger cross to the left is above the grave of daughter Emma (1854-1923), her husband Henry Thompson (1850-1937), their son Walter Henry (1879 -1948), and his wife Edith Alice (nee Gibson) (1882-1963).